Graeme Goodings: Seven Network

 In 1981, Goodings joined SAS-10 Adelaide, now SAS-7 as a sports reporter and presenter for Eyewitness News.
 In 1983 he became news presenter and remained in that role for over 20 years, even after SAS swapped its affiliation from the Ten Network to the Seven Network.

 Goodings was joined at the news desk by Jane Doyle in 1989 and by 2000 Seven News would become the number-one rating bulletin in Adelaide, overtaking the rival Nine News.
 After sick leave in 2004, Goodings swapped with John Riddell to present Seven News on weekends.
 The weekend bulletin previously presented by John Riddell was consistently beaten for many years by National Nine News Adelaide, then hosted by Georgina McGuiness.
 However, since Goodings took over weekends the ratings steadily climbed to be the number one weekend news bulletin in Adelaide.

 In November 2014, Goodings contract was not renewed by the Seven Network after 34 years with the network.

 He also is occasionally heard on local radio station FIVEaa.

 After commercial television

 After leaving commercial television Goodings has still been active in the media.
 He hosts a web video show called "Snapshot with Graeme Goodings" about local people and places in South Australia.
 He currently operates a video production company (The Video Professionals) with Cinematographer, David Hales making videos for SMEs and community.

+In 2023 he returned to radio as the news reader for FIVEAA Breakfast while still doing other roles with the station hosting weekend and shows over the summer period.

+As of late 2024 he became the host of FIVEAA Mornings taking over from Matthew Pantelis who returned to the role as news reader.